-Critical criminology, comparative youth justice, crime, harm and social policy.
+Critical criminology, comparative youth justice, globalisation, crime, harm and social policy.

-Other recent key projects have been the compilation, authoring and editing of the first Dictionary of Criminology to be published in the UK (Sage Publications, 1st edition 2001, 2nd edition 2006) and the editing of classic and contemporary criminological texts to construct The Sage Library in Criminology.
-Nine volumes were published between 2006 and 2009.
+Other key projects have been the compilation, authoring and editing of the first Dictionary of Criminology to be published in the UK (Sage Publications, 1st edition 2001, 2nd edition 2006, 3rd edition 2013) and the editing of classic and contemporary criminological texts to construct Criminological Perspectives: Essential Readings (Sage Publications, 1st edition 1996, 2nd edition 2002, 3rd edition 2013).

 A selection of my research publications can be viewed at The Open University's Open Research Online.